Wenatchee AppleSox: 2015–2016

 The AppleSox went 43–65 over the next two WCL seasons, and were unable to reach the WCL postseason.
-The AppleSox did feature two of the more prolific hitters in WCL history in each of the 2015 season and 2016 seasons.
+They did feature two of the more prolific hitters in WCL history in each of the 2015 season and 2016 seasons.
 Keston Hiura, an outfielder from UC Irvine, set WCL records with 33 extra-base hits, 119 total bases, and 6 triples.
 Michael Toglia (2016) became the third AppleSox player to win league MVP, joining Mitchell Gunsolus (2012) and Steve Marquardt (2005).
 He hit .306 and led the WCL with 7 home runs.
 At the end of the 2016 season, A J Proszek announced that he would not return for a third season as the team's head coach.
-The AppleSox hired Kyle Krustangel just over a month later, on September 14, 2016.
+The team hired Kyle Krustangel just over a month later, on September 14, 2016.

-2017-2019
+2017–2019

-Krustangel kept the AppleSox in playoff contention until the final weekend of the season in each of his first two seasons before finally breaking through in 2019.
-The AppleSox won 17 of their final 25 games to earn their first playoff spot since 2013.
+Krustangel kept the AppleSox in playoff contention until the final weekend in each of its first two seasons, before finally breaking through in 2019.
+The AppleSox won 17 of their final 25 games and earned their first playoff spot since 2013.
 Krustangel quit following the 2019 season to accept the same job with the Yakima Valley Pippins.
 Ian Sanderson of Lower Columbia College was subsequently hired as the fifth head coach in AppleSox history.